The Labour leader called into Bristol North West where he will meet local members and activists.

 “The Metro Mayor is a new role and a chance to change the way things are done.
 It’s an opportunity for us to tackle the inequalities of our housing market, the insecurity of our jobs market and to end the frustrations of our journeys across Bristol.”

-An experienced negotiator, the NHS manager believes she has the qualities required to bring together the leaders of Bath & North East Somerset, Bristol and South Gloucestershire, uniting them in a common aim.
+An experienced negotiator, the NHS manager has the qualities required to bring together the leaders of Bath & North East Somerset, Bristol and South Gloucestershire, uniting them in a common aim.

-“I want to see more social and affordable housing being built, focusing on the areas of greatest need.
+“I want to see more social and affordable housing being built, focusing on the areas of greatest need,” she said.

 “Getting homes built is essential for the region’s economy and, with better planning and contracts, new housing developments will also deliver apprenticeships and employment.